Dynamical random walk on the integers with a drift: Abstract

 \section{Abstract}

-In this note we study dynamical random walks with internal states.
-We consider a one dimensional model where a particle which moves to the right ballistically, and moreover out of every three steps it moves to the right at least twice.
-We provide sufficient conditions for $z_n$ to satisfy the central limit theorem.
+In this note we study dynamical random walks (DRW) with internal states.
+We consider a particle which performs a dynamical random walk on $\mathbb{Z}$ and whose local dynamics is given by expanding maps.
+We provide sufficient conditions for the position of the particle $z_n$ to satisfy the Central Limit Theorem.